 - Second-youngest and fifth-fastest coach to ever reach 200 career victories with at least five years of service or 50 victories at a school that was classified as a major college at the time

-- With 10-win seasons in three of the last four years, Kelly is the first Irish coach to do so since Holtz registered three straight 10-win seasons from 1991-93
+- With 10-win seasons in four of the last five years, Kelly is the first Irish coach have four seasons of double-digit wins in a five-year stretch since Lou Holtz from 1988-93

 - Swept just about every possible coach of the year award in 2012 — Home Depot, Associated Press, Walter Camp Football Foundation, Sporting News, Liberty Mutual and American Football Coaches Association